 For a complete list of exclusions, please see RCW 51.12.020.

-How Do You get Workers' Comp?
+How Do You Get Workers' Comp?

 Workers' comp is administered by the Washington State Department of Labor & Industries (L&I) and must be purchased through the Washington State Fund, not a private insurance company.

 When you apply for a business license and hire employees, L&I will send you an application within one week to assign you to an account manager.
-From there, they will set up your policy and give you information about your account, a rate notice, certificate of coverage, and required workplace posters.
+From there, they will set up your policy and give you information about your account, a rate notice, a certificate of coverage, and required workplace posters.

 In some cases, an employer with at least $25 million in assets, and some government entities, may qualify for self-insurance.

 L&I will make a classification based on your industry and workers' hours and provide you with a Workers' Compensation Rate Notice.
 This will give you information about the rate you must pay per worker, per hour/unit for each risk classification assigned to you.

 Both you and your employee, through payroll deductions, contribute to cover the workers' comp premium.
 However, some employers choose not to make employee payroll deductions and pay for the total premium themselves.